UltimatePlayer97/ascendara/README.md

 ### Current Goals

 - [ ] Endpoint for known games that have weird installation paths, issues, etc.
-- [ ] Break up code into files for better organization
+- [ ] Break up code into files for better Organizations
-- [ ] Add semi-support for Linux, and macOS
+- [ ] Add semi-support for Linux, and macOS with Wine and Winetricks
+- [ ] Update games when a new scrape is out

 ### Future Goals